redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

 execute an unarmed man, only the latest example of rampant police violence in Canada and the US over recent years.
-In Winnipeg last month, a sixteen year old Indigenous girl was shot and killed by police without arrest, investigation, charge of conviction: an example of extrajudicial execution in a country which prides itself on not having the death penalty.
+In Winnipeg last month, a sixteen year old Indigenous girl was shot and killed by police without arrest, investigation, charge or conviction: an example of extrajudicial execution in a country which prides itself on not having the death penalty.
 There can be no "ongoing public conversation" about these things, because the Habermasian ideal speech situation on which so much